User Constraints

 • Specify the constraint sense: this is done by setting the constraint_sense user_constraint parameter.
 The allowed values are ==, >= and <=.

 1. Piecewise unit_flow coefficients: As described in operating_points, specifying this parameter decomposes the unit_flow variable into a number of sub operating segment variables named unit_flow_op in the model and with an additional index, i for the operating segment.
 The intention of this functionality is to allow unit_flow coefficients to be defined individually per segment to define a piecewise linear function.
-To accomplish this, the steps are as described above with the exception that one must define operating_points on the appropriate unit__from_node or unit__to_node as an array type with the dimension corresponding to the number of operating points and then set the unit_flow_coefficient for the appropriate unit__from_node__user_constraint relationship, also as an array type with the same number of elements.
-Note that if operating points is defined as an array type with more than one elements, unit_flow_coefficient may be defined as either an array or non-array type.
-However, if operating_points is of non-array type, corresponding unit_flow_coefficients must also be of non-array types.
+To accomplish this, the steps are as described above with the exception that one must define operating_points on the appropriate node__to_unit or unit__to_node as an array type with the dimension corresponding to the number of operating points and then set the coefficient_for_unit_flow for the appropriate unit_flow__user_constraint relationship, also as an array type with the same number of elements.
+Note that if operating points is defined as an array type with more than one element, coefficient_for_unit_flow may be defined as either an array or non-array type.
+However, if operating_points is of non-array type, corresponding coefficient_for_unit_flows must also be of non-array types.

 2. Variables, relationships and coefficient guide for user constraints The table below provides guidance regarding what relationships and coefficients to set for various problem variables and parameters.